 Please note the curriculum is subject to change.
-Descriptions for all courses are available in the back section of this catalog.
+Descriptions for all courses are available in the course description section of this catalog.

-This program is 12 months long and is comprised of four quarters, each of which is 12 weeks in length.
-Students will take 16 quarter credits per quarter.
+This program is 9 months long and is comprised of three quarters, each of which is 12 weeks in length.